Rishi-42/Crypto-Exchange-and-Trading-Platform/Readme.md

 - Use the provided interfaces to interact with the platform's features, such as searching for cryptocurrencies, placing orders, and viewing portfolio performance.
 - the two-factor authentication (2FA) is auto enabled to enhanced account security.
 - Ensure to stay within API rate limits to avoid interruptions in data retrieval and order processing.

-## Contribution

-Contributions to the project are most welcome.
-If you encounter any issues or have suggestions for improvements, please submit a GitHub issue or pull request.

 ## License